Ngaio Health

 Picture

-Low back pain is incredibly common—but so are misunderstandings about where it comes from.
-One of the biggest myths is that pain always means there’s something seriously wrong with your spine, like a “slipped disc” or a “pinched nerve.”
+Low back pain is incredibly common—but so are misunderstandings about what causes it.
+A common myth is that pain always means something serious is wrong with your spine, like a “slipped disc” or a “pinched nerve.”

 💬 Note: While most low back pain improves without invasive treatment, there are certain symptoms that may indicate a more serious issue and require medical attention.
 These include loss of bowel or bladder control, progressive weakness, unrelenting or worsening night pain, significant trauma, or pain accompanied by numbness, tingling, or shooting pain down the leg.
 If any of these are present, or you have any concerns, it’s a good idea to check in with your GP.